MrGetsit/FFXI/Addons/Multibox/README.md

 mb advance   -- All characters engage and move towards whatever enemy you have targeted mb retreat   -- All characters GTFO and run away from whatever they are fighting

-ctrl + enter to have all characters interact with whatever you have targeted
+ctrl + enter to have all characters interact with whatever you have targeted, or press enter if already interacting

-mb u -- Press up key on all characters mb d -- Press down key on all characters mb e -- Press enter on all characters
+mb u -- Press up key on all characters mb d -- Press down key on all characters
 ```